-The next time you get a lead come in that’s A-Paper, give this strategy a shot.
+The next time you get a lead comes in that’s A-Paper, give this strategy a shot.
 We are reviewing conversations of our loan officers every day to help them get the best ROI on their lead generation efforts.
-I’m telling you from experience, and from the experience of dozens of other LOs, use this, and you’ll lock down those elusive high value borrowers.
+I’m telling you from experience, and from the experience of dozens of other LOs, use this, and you’ll lock down those elusive high-value borrowers.

 If you’re interested in seeing how we can help you take your mortgage lead generation and conversion to the next level, book yourself a live demo.